rolasotelo/pinata-project-web/src/slides/food.md

 * ・**Burritos** 🌯 are the flagship dish of Tex-Mex cuisine.
 I also love them.
 * ・**Nachos** are also a staple of Tex-Mex cuisine.
-* ・**Chimichangas** are a deep-fried burrito, never tried them.
+* ・**Chimichangas** are a deep-fried burrito, I have never tried them.
 * ・**Hard shelled tacos** 🌮 are a popular dish in the United States, but not in Mexico.

 ### Did you know chocolate, vanilla, pineapple (no it's not Hawaiian), and tomatoes are all native to Mexico?

-So if we invented tomatoes sauce, are we on our right to put pineapple on pizza?
+So if we invented tomato sauce, are we on our right to put pineapple on pizza?